Congratulations on your new position as Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President Elect!

 Being organized makes everything so much easier and leaves you with more time to work.

-As soon as you get your binder, look through it to familiar yourself with the available resources.
+As soon as you get your PTO president’s binder from the outgoing President, look through it to familiar yourself with the available resources.

-Hold off on decluttering it for now until you know a bit more about your role.
+Hold off on decluttering it for now until you know a bit more about your role and the PTO more generally.

 You don’t want to toss something now that you end up needing later.

-If the binder is truly unruly, considering setting up a new one with just the materials you know you need and then use the old binder as a reference.
+If the binder is truly unruly, considering setting up a new president’s planner system with just the materials you know you need and then use the old binder as a reference.

 Get your Entire PTO Organized

-Finally, set the rest of your PTO up for success too.
+Finally, the last step for preparing as the incoming PTO President is to set the rest of your PTO up for success too.

 One of the fastest ways to get everyone up to speed is to equip your volunteers and leaders with the tools they need for their position.